Departments of the Central Committee of the Socialist Unity Party of Germany: Propaganda

-Deputy department heads include future ADN deputy general director Günter Siemund (1965–1969), Heinz Puder (c.
-1970) and future department head Klaus Gäbler (1967–1979).
+Deputy department heads include future acting department head Kurt Schneidewind (1949–1952), Richard Herber (1953), future ADN deputy general director Günter Siemund (1965–1969), Heinz Puder (at least from 1968 to 1984), and future department head Klaus Gäbler (1967–1979).
+Otto Reinhold (1956–1961) and, briefly in 1961, Kurt Tiedke were deputy heads of the Agitation and Propaganda Department, Tiedke becoming head of the demerged Propaganda Department later that year.

 Public Education

 The Public Education Department (Abteilung Volksbildung) was responsible for the entirety of the GDR's education system, from preschool to vocational training, and the controversial Jugendwerkhof system, special reorientation camps for disorderly youth that were accused of widespread abuse.

 The Public Education Department was originally created in 1946 as Culture and Education Department, but near the end of 1957, the cultural policy tasks were separated again and transferred to the Culture Department.

 From the 1970s onward, the Public Education Department was unique in the sense that it was the only department where the responsible Central Committee Secretary could not issue legally binding orders to the respective Ministry as the minister Margot Honecker was the wife of General Secretary Erich Honecker.
 This effectively neutered the department.